youmu257/NLP-python/README.md

 	We also provide sample code(demo function) in `Preprocessing.py`.

 ### NLP tool
-1. word2vec
+1. Word2Vec
-	Just a example of how to use word2vec in `gensim`.
+	Just a example of how to use wWrd2Vec in `gensim`.
+	Word2Vec used to find similar opinion word and word clustering.
 	You can reference the code of `word2vec.py` to train a new model and test it.
 I reference this [website](http://zake7749.github.io/2016/08/28/word2vec-with-gensim/).
 	If you need a pre-trained model for english, you can use the [model](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) trained by google.
+2. Doc2Vec
+	Just a example of how to use Dord2Vec in `gensim`.
+	Doc2Vec used to implement document clustering, support QA sustem, or find similar opinion sentence.
+	You can reference the code of `doc2vec.py` to train a new model and test it.
+I reference this [website](https://radimrehurek.com/gensim/models/doc2vec.html).

 ## To Do
 1. More preprocessing tool, like parse tree, basic statistics, etc.
-2. Some example of NLP tools, like sent2vec, topic model, etc.
+2. Some example of NLP tools, like topic model, named entity recognition, etc.